-Tips to Avoid Becoming a "No-Show"
+How Not to Be a "No-Show"

 - Log in to your Enterprise account (online or on the app) regularly to review your reservations, and make sure you need them all.
 This is especially important if you often have several outstanding reservations.

 - Enable Enterprise's mobile notification feature, which will notify you when you have a reservation coming up, reminding you to cancel the reservation if you no longer need it.
 Enable this feature with the following steps.

 - In the top menu, click "My Account".